vindar/tgx/docs/intro_api_2D.md

 Install Bitbank2's **JPEGDEC** library from the Arduino library manager / PlatformIO or directly from https://github.com/bitbank2/JPEGDEC.

-Simply include both libraries into the project to activate the bindings between TGX and JPEGDEC:
+Include both libraries in the sketch to activate the TGX/JPEGDEC binding:
 ~~~{.cpp}
 #include <tgx.h>
 #include <JPEGDEC.h>
 ~~~
-Now, we can bind any `JPEGDEC` decoder object to tgx images by providing it with the generic callback `TGX_JPEGDraw` and then we can subsequently decode JPEGs using the \ref tgx::Image<color_t>::JPEGDecode "Image::JPEGDecode()" method.
+Open the JPEG with the `TGX_JPEGDraw` callback, then decode it into an image with \ref tgx::Image<color_t>::JPEGDecode "Image::JPEGDecode()".

 Example:
 ~~~{.cpp}